geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-09-29/meeting-transcript.md

 Cool.

 ##### **Geohot** [[00:27:40](https://www.youtube.com/watch?v=AX6o0lK6RZA&t=1660)]
 Here we have some progress there.
 So the NIR backend is going to give us a full path to running NVIDIA without CUDA.
-Mesa has a replacement for SAS.
+Mesa has a replacement for SASS.
 But for the, yeah, so yeah, we just render to NIR.
 It's pretty cool.
 And then we can do all the Mesa stuff too.
 Mesa has a Qualcomm backend.
 And yeah, I mean, we've made some progress in this direction, with the CPU and CPU LLVM thing.
 Another thing that we could search across is just which compiler to use.
 I bet we'll be able to make some OpenPilot kernels faster by using the Mesa compiler.

 ##### **Chenyu** [[00:28:26](https://www.youtube.com/watch?v=AX6o0lK6RZA&t=1706)]
 Mm, mm.
 Yeah, OpenPilot speed.
 Talking about non-contiguous for search.
 Nice.
 Yeah.